katzur/story-sparks/TESTING.md

 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/my-profile.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/order-history.png">
 </details>
 When the User is logged in, they can view their delivery details and order history by accessing "MY Account" > "My Profile".
 They have the option to update their personal information.
-Once cliked on the order number - they can view the confirmation of the past orders with all the details as well.
+Once clicked on the order number - they can view the confirmation of the past orders with all the details as well.

 <details><summary>As a Site User I can sort the list of available products so that I can easily identify the price of the products (ascending / descending) and view the products in the alphabetical order (ascending / descending).</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/sort.png">